 Work up an appetite while you make your way west to the northern end of Canandaigua Lake, where the New York Wine & Culinary Center beckons.
 Opened in 2006, the facility features a multitude of ways to sample farm-fresh cuisine, from interactive classes and area tours to tasting room experiences.

-Recommended Hotel: Renaissance Del Monte Lodge & Spa "Renaissance Del Monte Lodge & Spa
+Recommended Hotel: Renaissance Del Monte Lodge & Spa

-Destination: Cleveland, Ohio
+2. Cleveland, Ohio

 Reverence for rock ‘n’ roll may bring crowds to Cleveland, but if you want to be inspired by an unconventional female “boomer” band, soar over to the International Women’s Air and Space Museum, where, even if you’re not a fan of flying, you’re bound to leave enlightened.
-From firsthand accounts of what it was like to be a WASP (Woman Air Force Service Pilot) during WWII to the remarkable, but little-known story of the "Mercury 13" -- the fearless group of females who trained but were never invited to join the first American astronauts in space -- extraordinary history is revealed.
+From firsthand accounts of what it was like to be a WASP (Woman Air Force Service Pilot) during WWII to the remarkable, but little-known story of the Mercury 13, the fearless group of females we came to know in Hidden Figures.

-Nearby in Canton, at the National First Ladies Library, you can soak up some political history, while learning about the notable causes, fashion and views created and adopted by leading first ladies.
+Nearby in Canton, at the National First Ladies Library, you can soak up some political history while learning about the notable causes, fashion and views created and adopted by leading first ladies.
 Afterwards, rock ‘n’ roll together with the Burning River Roller Girls, Cleveland’s all-female flat-track roller derby league, or let your daughter learn the fundamentals of flying at AeroCamp.
-The latter experience, designed for middle-schoolers, includes instruction, hands-on experience in a flight simulator and a voucher good for a half-hour "discovery flight."
+The latter experience, designed for middle-schoolers, includes instruction, hands-on experience in a flight simulator and a voucher good for a half-hour Discovery Flight.

 More hands-on adventures are in store at The Ritz-Carlton Cleveland, where you can enjoy a little pampering, as well as lend comfort to others by signing up for a “Give Back Getaway.”
 The program, offered at all Ritz-Carlton properties, offers guests an opportunity to make a lasting impression through organized and sponsored community service activities.